GGN-2015/Coffee/readme.txt

 // 1.
 Define a function
 //   FUNC funcName ( argName1, argName2, ... )
 //       ...
-//       [RETURN]
+//       [RETURN]                    ;function with RETURN but no expression return ZERO
-//       [RETURN expression]         ;ALL function without RETURN statements will return ZERO
+//       [RETURN expression]         ;ALL function without RETURN statements will return AX
 //   ENDFUNC
 //
 // 2.
 Define a variable